gabrielngarciaalves/PlanITChallenges/README.md

 1. Open IDLE
 2. Go to File > Open
 3. Select challenge4.py
-4. Change the class orderFood() to 'pizza', 'thai', 'burguer', 'sushi' or 'bbq'
+4. Choose a input 'pizza', 'thai', 'burguer', 'sushi' or 'bbq' to the class orderFood()
 5. Click on Run > Run Module

 ## Screenshots